 Life insurers originate mortgages for a diverse set of commercial properties.
 In Figure 2, we show the breakdown of property types by year.
-The main types of properties life insurers have commercial loan exposures on are multi-family, office, retail, and industrial properties.
+Multifamily, office, retail, and industrial properties are the main types of properties life insurers have commercial loan exposures on.
 The "Hotels/Others" property category in the figure includes hotels and specialty commercial properties, such as medical buildings.
-The figure shows that although the composition is generally stable over our sample period, in recent years, the shares of multi-family and industrial loans have increased, and retail loans have decreased.
+The figure shows that although the composition is generally stable over our sample period, in recent years, the shares of multifamily and industrial loans have increased while that of retail loans has decreased.
 This investment trend by life insurers reflects the overall real estate market conditions and investor sentiments.
-According to industry surveys and reports (PwC and the Urban Land Institute, 2023), the multi-family and industrial sectors have ranked at or near the top of real estate investment prospects going back to before the financial crises of 2008-2009, and the margin of preference for them over other property types has been increasing steadily.
+According to industry surveys and reports (e.g., PwC and the Urban Land Institute, 2023), the multifamily and industrial sectors have ranked at or near the top of real estate investment prospects going back to before the financial crises of 2008-2009, and the margin of preference for them over other property types has been increasing steadily.
 On the other hand, retail and office remain out of favor with real estate investors.
-The rise of e-commerce contributed to a shift in demand from retail to industrial space (such as warehouses).
-The rise in multi-family homes can be attributed to changing household demographics and an embrace of apartment development by the investment community.
+The rise of E-commerce contributed to a shift in demand from retail to industrial space (such as warehouse).
+The rise in multifamily homes can be attributed to changing household demographics and an embrace of apartment development by the investment community.